Ayesha2150/EmpoweringApp/README.md

 - EnrollActivity.kt – Enrollment form
 - ContactActivity.kt – Contact information

 Conclusion
-  The App has a clean design and enhances user experience
+  The App has a clean design and enhances user experience allowing the user to enhance their skills and more using the app